jake-knerr/chess/README.md

 #### When overriding a style rule in a media query, write the overridden rule exactly as it appeared earlier.

 > Why?
-This ensures that the specificity of the media query rule will be greater than the rule it is extending.
+This ensures that the specificity of the media query rule will be greater than the rule it is overriding.

 ```css
 .btn div > div > div:first-of-type {